What is Leucine?

 Leucine can be taken alone or combined with the other BCAA's.
 Regardless of your choice, it is advisable to take it:

 - Before doing physical exercise if we are fasting

 - With a protein after the workout, such as a protein shake

 - With meals that have a low percentage of proteins

 The recommended dose of leucine is between 2000 and 5000mg per serving.

 Where can I buy leucine?

-If we are following the above recommendations then Leucine from HSN Raw Series would be a great choice.
+If we are following the previous advise, then the Leucine by HSNraw would be a great choice.
 This is a Leucine supplement with the following characteristics: